Chapel of St Apolline, Guernsey: Chapel

-With 8.2m x 4.2m interior dimensions, there is seating for 14 inside the Chapel which comprises a single room with a pointed vaulted roof.
+With 8.2m × 4.2m interior dimensions, there is seating for 14 inside the Chapel which comprises a single room with a pointed vaulted roof.

 The interior of the chapel shows evidence of the original 14th-century paintings, one on the south wall depicting the last supper. another is possibly of Christ washing the feet of the Apostles.
 The paintings would have been created in haste, needing to complete them as the plaster dried.

 The 0.75m thick walls of the chapel indicate various sources for the stone, mainly from nearby Cobo, on the west coast, there is also local Perelle stone and stone from Icart on the south of Guernsey.
 Stones from the more distant Chausey islands have been identified and two blocks of Caen stone, from Normandy, are used in the north window.

 The Chapel is open every day to the public and is used as a place of prayer for Christian Unity.
 A simple place for contemplation and reflection.

 There is a stained glass window in the north wall of the chapel depicting Sainte Apolline and an angel holding a tooth.